What Is PTSD And Its Symptoms: Complete Guide

 - Wake up: the victim is very vigilant, unable to sleep, paranoid, and unable to concentrate

-As we said, it is important to recognize that PTSD can affect different people in many different ways, from nightmares to flashbacks and panic attacks.
+It is essential to recognize that PTSD can affect different people in many different ways, from nightmares to flashbacks and panic attacks.

-Sometimes it can affect children more easily than adults, which means that parents should pay close attention to children who cannot express their emotions, but who may be showing PTSD symptoms.
+Sometimes it can affect children more easily than adults, so parents should pay close attention to children who cannot express their emotions but may show PTSD symptoms.

-With regard to car crashes, PTSD symptoms may not appear until days, weeks, or even years after the event, as well as other accident-related injuries.
+Concerning car crashes, PTSD symptoms may not appear until days, weeks, or even years after the event and other accident-related injuries.

-A recent study showed that about 9% of all car accident victims develop symptoms of PTSD, which makes these accidents the main cause of the condition in the general population.
+A recent study showed that about 9% of all car accident victims develop symptoms of PTSD, which makes these accidents the leading cause of the condition in the general population.

 So what does that mean for you and your loved ones the next time you go on the road?
 First, any accident, however small, must be taken seriously.